mark-casey/KPM/README.md

 # Kolla deployment to PXE-booted bare metal hosts

 ### Layout of supporting infrastructure
 Supporting infrastructure (Kolla deployment host, Canonical's MAAS, private Docker registry, etc.) are run inside Vagrant.
-While this layout is not targeted specifically to test/dev environments, running these components with Vagrant streamlines setup and maximizes repeatability.
+While this layout is not targeted specifically to test/dev environments, running these components within Vagrant streamlines setup and maximizes repeatability.

 A single bare metal host is deployed with Vagrant, Docker, and Virtualbox (or similar virtualization product for which there is a Vagrant provider [VMware Workstation, libvirt, etc.]).
 This host will be referred to simply as the SI (supporting infrastructure) host.
 This is not a Kolla or OpenStack term, and is only used in this repo.
 No OpenStack services run on the SI host and it does not have to stay online once the deployment is complete (though preserving its data is highly recommended to facilitate using Kolla to run upgrades later).